rubocode/frontier.nvim/doc/design/origin.md

 abstractions.
 This means the underlying internal abstraction must be general enough and be quite a bit discerning.
 The granularity of distinctions would require much consideration.
+I do not intend to be able to integrate themes that I considered bloated (too many distinctions with too numerous a set of color distinctions that obliterates a simpler conceptual grasp).
-I will not be able to integrate themes that I considered bloated, but should be able to accomodate multiple simpler and elegant themes.
+But, I should be able to accomodate multiple simpler and elegant themes.
 Let's see where we get!